Role: Lead Research & Designer

 This project required that we interview an age range of children.
 We spoke to children from age 2 to 17 and, because of the broad spectrum of cognitive development, we created a variety of interview structures.
 For younger children we created collaborative “play” sessions where the children would play and converse with the researcher.
 Older children were interviewed more directly, although they were also asked to collaborate with the research on creative questions such as “(1) Could you draw what you think you will see when you walk into the rocket launch zone?
 (2) If you need help, what should be there to help?”
 Parent interviews were in a casual/ conversational manner both in homes or at the studio.

-To make the metaphysical nature of what we were researching understandable our interviews took on the narrative of a family preparing to go on a space voyage in a rocket ship.
-We ask children and adults how they might prepare themselves and their families for such a voyage; how they might approach emerging technology; and how they might want their identity to be captured and stored in this new transitional environment.
+Our interviews took on the narrative of a family preparing to go on a space voyage in a rocket ship to make the metaphysical nature of what we were researching understandable.
+We asked children and adults how they might prepare themselves and their families for such a voyage; how they might approach emerging technology; and how they might want their identity to be captured and stored in this new transitional environment.

 Discovery Workshop with Young Adults: